Watercooler Pick

 Why it’s worth your time:

 Dusty Hubbard (Chris O’Dowd) serves as our entry point into Deerfield.
 He’s a family man, a history teacher, a damn good wrestler, and extremely pleased with his new scooter, a gift for his 40th birthday.
-He’s married to Cass (Gabrielle Dennis), and they have an adorable relationship – they invade their daughter’s workplace, a Dave & Buster’s-esque restaurant, and enthusiastically embarrass her.
+He’s married to Cass (Gabrielle Dennis), and they have an adorable relationship; they invade their daughter’s workplace, a Dave & Buster’s-esque restaurant, and enthusiastically embarrass her.
 Dusty seems to have everything he’s ever wanted, but should he want more?
 He’s wary of the Morpho, the potential-prophesizing machine that mysteriously appears at the local convenience store.
 Has he lived up to his life’s potential, or should he upend his life the way everyone else around him seems to be doing?

 The takeaway:

-A quirky and sweet comedy that also doubles as a mystery.
-The Big Door Prize’s biggest question is that regardless of how much we have, are we ever truly satisfied?
+A fresh, light comedy that doubles as a sci-fi mystery, The Big Door Prize’s biggest question is that regardless of how much we have, are we ever truly satisfied?
 And that’s a poignant query in our consumer-driven, must-document-every-moment-on-social-media world.

 Watch it with: